-- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Board gender diversity - Share of investment involved in controversial weapons
+- Greenhouse gas intensity of investee companies (scope 1 & scope 2) - Violation of UNGC and OECD principles; - Share of investment involved in controversial weapons

 The performance of these PAIs will be included in the Company's annual report.

 Further information can also be found in HSBC's User Guide on Principal Adverse Impacts available on the website at: www.assetmanagement.hsbc.com/about-us/responsible-investing - select your location and then choose Policies and Disclosures.